-Join Richard Harrington for an in-depth discussion in this video Shooting using scene modes, part of Up and Running with the Nikon D600 and D610.
+Join Richard Harrington for an in-depth discussion in this video Shooting using scene modes, part of Learning the Nikon D600 and D610.

 - If you'd like to strike a balance between Auto and more advanced modes, your camera offers 19 different creative photography, or scene modes.
 Each mode influences the camera's decision making process, making it optimize for certain shooting situations.
 Make sure the dial is set to Scene mode.
 Then, press the Info button to see which scene mode is active.
 To choose another scene, just rotate the main command dial.
 Scene modes don't really unlock any special features.
 Rather, they're more like recipes.